cziqin/Automating-Stepsizes/README.md

 <b>Result discussion:</b> Fig. a demonstrates that Algorithm 1 has a better convergence accuracy compared with its single-loop variant (Algorithm 2 with K=1), its asynchronous-parallelupdate variant (Algorithm 3 with Q=10), the decentralized adaptive algorithm with Barzilai-Borwein stepsizes (DGM-BB-C) [R1], and DGD [R2].
 Fig. e and Fig. f demonstrate that our Algorithm 1 requires fewer communication rounds and a shorter wallclock time to reach a given convergence accuracy compared with DGM-BB-C and DGD.
 Moreover, removing the inner-consensus loop (i.e., Algorithm 2 with K=1) or using asynchronous parallel updates (i.e., Algorithm 3 with Q=10) can reduce both communication complexity and the used wallclock time.
 Among all comparison algorithms, Algorithm 3 with Q=10 local updates in each communication round achieves the lowest communication overhead and shortest wallclock time.
 Nevertheless, a too large number of local updates in each communication round leads to degraded convergence accuracy, especially in the later stages of convergence, as shown in Fig. d.

-> Note: All experimental results (e.g., loss, wallclock time, and the average stepsize) will be autonomously saved as `.csv` files in the `./Logistic_regression/results` directory.
+> Note: All experimental results (e.g., loss, wallclock time, and the average stepsize) will be automatically saved as `.csv` files in the `./Logistic_regression/results` directory.

 ## Matrix factorization
 1. You can use the following command to execute Algorithm 1 for the matrix factorization task: